abiralacharya/SpamClassifier/README.md

 Spam classifier based on frequency of spam words used

-Tried various supervised machine learning algorithms like SVM, Linear Regression, Random Forest, etc. and applied Gradient Boosting Classifier, an ensemble Machine Learning Algorithm, in the end to get more accuracy (90%) on over 3000 rows of email data.
+Tried various supervised machine learning algorithms like SVM, Linear Regression, Random Forest, etc. and applied Gradient Boosting Classifier, an ensemble Machine Learning Algorithm, in the end to get more accuracy (90%) on 3000 rows of email data.